matheusvvb-19/WE4LKD-leukemia_w2v/README.md

 <!-- ABOUT -->
 ## About

 This project aims to study and analyze the possible existence of latent knowledge in medical articles about Acute Myeloid Leukemia (AML), an aggressive type of cancer without very effective treatments.
-For this, Word2Vec distributed representation models are generated from article prefaces available in [PubMed](https://pubmed.ncbi.nlm.nih.gov/) and through dimensionality reduction techniques their vectors are plotted and analyzed.
+For this, Word2Vec and FastText distributed representation models are generated from article prefaces available in [PubMed](https://pubmed.ncbi.nlm.nih.gov/) and their vectors are analyzed trough vector operations with keywords.

 <p align="right"><a href="#top">⬆️</a></p>